-LEAF is a national charitable organization that works towards ensuring the law guarantees substantive equality for all women.
+LEAF is a national charitable organization that works towards ensuring the law guarantees substantive equality for all women, girls, trans, and non-binary people.

-The realization of substantive equality for all women in Canada.
+The realization of substantive equality for all women, girls, trans, and non-binary people in Canada.

 - inclusiveness and openness